SalemZenati/CS1530-Final-Project/README.md

 - Java 11 or higher
 - JavaFX SDK
+- Maven (to handle dependencies and build the project)
 - Any IDE that supports Java (e.g., IntelliJ IDEA, Eclipse)

 ### Installation